2012 Nissan Juke Performance

 Acceleration and Power

-The 2012 Nissan Juke may be small, but it’s surprisingly powerful.
+The 2012 Nissan Juke may be small, but it’s surprisingly powerful, test drivers say.
 A 1.6-liter four-cylinder direct injection engine that produces 188 horsepower comes on all trim levels.
 A continuously variable transmission (CVT) comes standard, but the reviewer favorite is the optional six-speed manual transmission, which test drivers say is more fun to drive.
 All-wheel drive is optional on all trim levels, but you have to get the CVT to select this option.

 The AWD system doesn’t compromise performance, but according to the EPA, it does lower fuel economy ratings to 25/30 mpg city/highway.
 By comparison, a Juke with front-wheel drive and a CVT averages 27/32 mpg, while the six-speed manual Juke gets 25/31 mpg.